pwireland/grid-project/README.md

 ## Run

-Run `npm install` to install project dependencies.
+1. Run `npm install` to install project dependencies.
-Then run `npm run build`* and navigate to `http://localhost:4200/`.
+2. Make sure that the MongoDB server is running before launching the application.
+Refer to the [MongoDB Documentation](https://docs.mongodb.com/) if needed.

-\**NB: Make sure the MongoDB server is running before launching the application.
-Refer to the [MongoDB Documentation](https://docs.mongodb.com/) if needed.*
+3. Run `npm run build` and navigate to `http://localhost:4200/`.

 ## How to add a new data column